-We develop comprehensive education and training programmes to provide the next generation of global health leaders with the necessary skills and knowledge to meet future global health challenges.
-SDGHI's education and training programmes provide students, medicial residents, fellows, faculty, researchers, policy makers and practitioners with interdisciplinary and innovative scholarship and opportunities for individual research and practice experiences to enhance their learning and prepare them for a range of career options.
+SDGHI develops comprehensive education and training programmes to provide the next generation of global health leaders with the necessary skills, knowledge and experience needed to meet future global health challenges.
+SDGHI's education and training programmes provide medical and PhD students, medical residents, faculty and clinicians with the opportunity to engage in innovative and interdisciplinary research and field experience to enhance their learning and prepare them for a wide range of career options in global health.

 Associate Professor Chow Wan Cheng, Group Director, Academic Medicine, SingHealth & Senior Consultant, Department of Gastroenterology & Hepatology, Singapore General Hospital

 Adjunct Assistant Professor Courtney Davis, Staff Physician, KK Women's & Children's Hospital; Adjunct Assistant Professor, SingHealth Duke-NUS Paediatrics Academic Clinical Programme

 As a part of the Duke-NUS Medical School's CARE (Connect, Assimilate, Reflect, Explore) curriculum framework, faculty from SDGHI incorporate global health modules to the Phase 2 students' curriculum.
 The goal is to raise their awareness and understanding of how global health issues impact the health of Singapore and practice of medicine.
 Through a blended learning approach, the Institute hopes to produce outstanding clinicians with global views and equip them with the skills to address future healthcare challenges.

 The Global Health Introductory Programme for Residents aims to introduce key global health topics to residents to stimulate their interest in tackling global health challenges and their understanding of the scope and implications of the field on everyday medical practice.
 The lecture modules for the program are developed in partnership with faculty members from the Academic Clinical Programmes (ACPs) and delivered over a 3-year period during the residency.